RavenSystem/AsusWRT-Merlin/Config/README.md

-# Main Router Configuration
+# Router Configuration

 Here, there are screenshots about all basic router configuration.

 Each screenshot filename is Main Menu (left colunm from router WebUI) followed by selected Tab.

-Once all options are set from router WebUI, it is recommended to enter to router and ALL AiMesh nodes using SSH and run this to remove wifi group rekey completely, enable Target Wake Time, and set Bluetooth coexistence to pre-emptive:
+Once all options are set from router WebUI, it is recommended to enter to router and **ALL AiMesh** nodes using SSH and run this to remove wifi group rekey completely, enable Target Wake Time, and set Bluetooth coexistence to pre-emptive:

 ```shell